 How to complete emissions testing in Illinois

-• Find a testing center.
-To find Illinois emissions test locations, use the Illinois Air Team Testing Station Locator.[8]
+Find a testing center.
+To find Illinois emissions test locations, use the Illinois Air Team Testing Station Locator.
+Warm your vehicle up by driving it for at least 15 minutes before arriving for your test.

-• Complete the inspection.
-A fairly quick process, emissions testing usually only lasts between 15 and 40 minutes.
-Costs vary for this test, but you can expect it to cost around $20.
+Complete the inspection.
+Emissions testing usually lasts between 15 and 40 minutes.
+Costs vary for this test, but it typically costs around $20.

 Secure.
 Free.
 Easy-to-use.